-In terms of the information and explanations sought by me and given by the Company and the books of account and records examined by me in the normal course of audit, and to the best of my knowledge and belief, I report that:
+In terms of the information and explanations sought by us and given by the company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that:

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and intangible assets. - (b) The Company has a regular program of physical verification of its property, plant and equipment (including right of use assets) by which all property, plant and equipment (including right of use assets) are verified in a phased manner over a period of 3 years, which, in my opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-In accordance with this program, certain property, plant and equipment were verified during the year and no material discrepancies were noticed on such verification. - (c) The title deeds of the immovable properties disclosed as property, plant and equipment in the financial statements are held in the name of the Company.
-In respect of the immovable properties (leasehold land) where the Company is the lessee and disclosed as right of use asset in the financial statement, the lease agreements are duly executed in the favor of the Company. - (d) The Company has not revalued its property, plant and equipment (including right of use assets) or intangible assets or both during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
-Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a)The Company does not hold any inventories of finished goods, stores, spare parts and raw material.
-Accordingly, reporting under clause 3(ii)(a) of the Order is not applicable to the Company. - (b) The Company has not been sanction any working capital limits in excess of rupees five crores in aggregate from any financial institutions on the basis of security of current assets at any point of time of the year.
-Accordingly, reporting under clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) The Company has not made any investments, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or any other parties during the year.
-Accordingly, reporting under clause 3(iii) of the Order is not applicable to the Company. - (iv) The Company has not entered into any transaction covered under sections 185 and 186 of the Act.
-Accordingly, reporting under clause 3(iv) of the Order is not applicable to the Company. - (v) In my opinion, and according to the information and explanations given to me, the Company has not accepted any deposits or there is no amount which has been considered as deemed deposit within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company.
+- (i)(a)(A) The Company has maintained proper records showing full particulars, including situation and quantitative details of Property, Plant and Equipment. - (i)(a)(B) The Company has not capitalized any intangible assets in the books of the Company and accordingly, the requirement to report on clause 3(i)(a)(B) of the Order is not applicable to the Company. - (i) (b) All Property, Plant and Equipment were physically verified by the management in the previous year in accordance with a planned programme of verifying them once in three years which is reasonable having regard to the size of the Company and the nature of its assets. - (i) (c) The title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in note 3(i) to the financial statements included in property, plant and equipment are held in the name of the Company. - (i) (d) The Company has not revalued its Property, Plant and Equipment (including Right of use assets) or intangible assets during the year ended March 31, 2022. - (i) (e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The Company's business does not require maintenance of inventories and, accordingly, the requirement to report on clause 3(ii)(a) of the Order is not applicable to the Company. - (ii) (b) The Company has not been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
+Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) (a) During the year the Company has not provided loans, advances in the nature of loans, stood guarantee or provided security to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clause 3(iii)(a) of the Order is not applicable to the Company. - (iii) (b) During the year the Company has not made investments, provided guarantees, provided security and granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clause 3(iii)(b) of the Order is not applicable to the Company. - (iii) (c) The Company has not granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clause 3(iii)(c) of the Order is not applicable to the Company. - (iii) (d) The Company has not granted loans or advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clause 3(iii)(d) of the Order is not applicable to the Company. - (iii) (e) There were no loans or advance in the nature of loan granted to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clause 3(iii)(e) of the Order is not applicable to the Company.